atin-goyal/PSRRTM/README.md

 # PSRRTM
-PSR Real time monitor is an application that uses soap requests to communicate with the Oracle cloud monitoring service and get performance metric data for customer pods.
+PSR Real time monitor is an application that uses soap requests to communicate with the Oracle cloud monitoring service and gets performance metric data for customer pods.